-The recently enacted U.S. tax reform law [H.R.
-1] made many far reaching changes that have a significant impact on businesses in terms of data gathering, reporting requirements and tax return filings.
-The tax law included several new compliance and reporting rules that particularly affect companies with cross border operations, or that engage in financial transactions with foreign entities.
+The 2017 tax law, commonly called the Tax Cuts and Jobs Act (or TCJA), made many far-reaching changes that have a significant impact on businesses in terms of data gathering, reporting requirements, and tax return filings.
+The tax law includes new compliance and reporting rules that affect companies with cross-border operations or that engage in financial transactions with foreign entities.

 New reporting requirements and potential compliance issues fall into several categories, including:

 Foreign-derived intangible income (FDII) deductions: Under the new FDII rules, a deduction (and therefore a reduction in tax) may be available when goods or services are provided to foreign customers.
 Non-obvious flows that qualify for FDII may exist and should be identified.